javapathfinder/jpf-wiki-sync/GSoC-2021-Project-Ideas.md

 #### Support Random Search Strategy in SPF

 **Description:**
-SPF currently uses a depth-first search strategy, in this project we will add random search strategy to SPF.
+SPF currently uses a depth-first search strategy, in this project we will first add random search strategy to SPF.
 This will allow SPF to have faster coverage given a limited time budget.
+The second piece of this project is to integrate random search strategy with path-merging.

-**Difficulty:** Medium
+**Difficulty:** Hard
 **Required skills:** Knowledge of Symbolic Pathfinder.
-**Preferred skills:** Knowledge of random search strategy.
+**Preferred skills:** Knowledge of random search strategy, and path-merging.

 <a name="minimize-testcases-path-merging"></a>